Frequently asked questions

 • Communication & Collaboration: In their future lives, kids will communicate with colleagues from all over the world.
 Learners build communication & collaboration skills in our Collaborative Problem Solving Workshops, Expo Day presentations, and daily opportunities to discuss and share with peers.

-• Initiative & Follow Through: Success takes more than ideas: to have an impact, you need to be able to execute, especially when nobody gives you a road map.
-Our program & coaches develop focus, time management, & organizational strategies that put kids in charge of their success.
+• Initiative & Follow Through: Success takes more than ideas.
+To have an impact, you need to be able to execute, especially when nobody gives you a roadmap.
+Our program and coaches develop focus, time management, and organizational strategies that put learners in charge of their success.

 +